KameronKeller/algoIRL-DBSCAN/explainer_script.md

 What is DBSCAN?

-DBSCAN, or (density based spatial clustering of applications with noise ) is a data clustering algorithm that can find groups of data points that are close to each other.
+DBSCAN is a *density based* clustering algorithm.
+It finds areas in a data set with a high density of observations!

+Like you were probably going to guess... it also determines areas with a low density of observations, and, isolates this *noise.*

+It kind of gets you there with the name - **density based spatial clustering of applications with noise...**

-Let's break that down a little -
+Let's break that down a little...

-Given a set of points in some space, tag the points that are closely packed together as unique groups... or *clusters*...
+1. Given a set of points in some n dimensional space
+2. Points that are closely packed together
+3. Tag as unique *clusters*

-The points that are not tightly packed together are outliers.
-These points without any neighbors are considered *noise*.
+4. The points that are not tightly packed together are outliers.
+These points without any close neighbors are considered *noise*.

-Why do we care that we can cluster together points?
+So... why do we care that we can group together points into clusters?

 ## 2. Present a problem (Applications of DBSCAN)